|Delivery||Report Code||Available Format|

 Bioplastics are a group of polymers that are biodegradable in nature, which are basically manufactured from renewable sources such as vegetable fats and oils, corn starch, straw, woodchips, and food waste.
 The bioplastic packaging market is expected to witness rapid increase owing to growing environmental awareness and supportive government regulations to boost the consumption of bioplastics.

 On the basis of product type, the bioplastic packaging market is categorized into renewable base and petrochemical base.
 Further, the renewable base bioplastic is classified into bio-derived polyethylene (PE), starch, aliphatic and aromatic polyesters, cellulose, polyhydroxyalkanoates (PHA), molded fiber, aliphatic-aromatic co-polyester (AAC), polylactic acid (PLA), and water-soluble polymer (WSP).

-Based on technology through which the bioplastic is obtain, the global bioplastic packaging market can be segmented as injection molding, bioplastic directly extracted from biomass, pelletizing, non-biodegradable bio-derived thermoplastics, biodegradable polymers synthesized from petrochemicals, bioplastic synthesized from bio-derived monomers, bioplastic produced by natural or genetically modified organisms (GMO) and others.
+On the basis of technology through which the bioplastic is obtained, the bioplastic packaging market is categorized into injection molding, bioplastic directly extracted from biomass, pelletizing, non-biodegradable bio-derived thermoplastics, biodegradable polymers synthesized from petrochemicals, bioplastic synthesized from bio-derived monomers, bioplastic produced by natural or genetically modified organisms (GMO), and others.

-Some of the major competitors in global bioplastic packaging market include The Dow Chemical Company, BASF SE (Badische Anilin- und Soda-Fabrik), Mitsubishi Plastics, Inc., Novamont S.p.A., Braskem S.A., NatureWorks, LLC, Koninklijke DSM N.V., Innovia Films, Ltd., and ECM BioFilms, Inc.
+Some of the major competitors in the global bioplastic packaging market include DowDupont Inc., BASF SE, Mitsubishi Plastics Inc., Novamont S.p.A., Braskem S.A., NatureWorks LLC, Koninklijke DSM N.V., Innovia Films Ltd., and ECM BioFilms Inc.